nthu-ga/aquarius-halos/README.md

 `python Covert_BJ2Aq.py BJhalofile.dat outputname.hdf5`

-We note that additional data on the BJ05 models are avialable as part of the the Galaxia code:
+We note that additional data on the BJ05 models are available as part of the Galaxia code:

 https://galaxia.sourceforge.net/